Table of Contents

 Each State and Territory is responsible for enforcing these laws, and there are currently no licensing requirements to meet these Standards.

-According to the CE EN 15194 standard, the Australian government has introduced a category for the e-bike industry.
+According to the EN15194 standard, the Australian government has introduced a category for the e-bike industry:

 E-Bike Rules NSW